mtzmontiel/simple-concise/index.md

 Here I will try and probably fail (more likely abandon) to solve some of that problems with my particular point of view and restrictions.
-I still don't know at the time of writing what will I develop, it could be a framework allows to constraint such tasks, a tool that simplifies things or perhaps document existings tools and frameworks that allow to reduce time waste.
+I still don't know at the time of writing this what will I develop, it could be a framework allows to constraint such tasks, a tool that simplifies things or perhaps I will just document existings tools and frameworks that allow to reduce the waste of time.

 When
 ====